railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_lots.rst

 * ``Draft`` : the move has so far had no effect in the system.
 The transaction hasn't yet been confirmed,

 * ``Confirmed`` : the move will be done, so it will be counted in the calculations of virtual stock.
-But you don't know whether it will be done without problem because the products have been reserved for the move,
+But you don't know whether it will be done without problems because the products have not yet been reserved for the move,

 * ``Validated`` : the move will be done and the necessary raw material have been reserved for the transaction,